OpenLiberty/liberty-bikes/README.md

 }
 ```

-By default, JSON-B will expose any `public` members as wel as public `getXXX()`, this includes other objects such as the `Set<Player> players` field.
+By default, JSON-B will expose any `public` members as well as public `getXXX()`, this includes other objects such as the `Set<Player> players` field.
 The resulting class gets serialized into something like this:

 ```json
 {